JackSlateur/backurne/cli.md

   INFO:  Deleting restore-1 ..
 ```

-Finally, there are two subcommands for checks:
+Finally, there are three subcommands for checks:
- - `check` shows errors if there is images on the live cluster without the daily snapshot.
+ - `precheck` crawls images and computes the actual arrors, if there is images on the live cluster without the daily snapshot.
+This subcommand may be slow, depending on the dataset.
+ - `check` shows errors from `precheck`.
  - `check-snap` hashes images to check if the data on the backup cluster is the same as on the live cluster (but it is slow ..)